AdobeDocs/experience-manager-cloud-service.en/help/assets/share-assets.md

 There are two ways of sharing the assets using the link sharing functionality:

 1. Generate a shared link, [copy, and share the asset link](#copy-and-share-assets-link) with other users.
-The default expiration time of the link is one day.

 1. Generate a shared link and [share the asset link through email](#share-assets-link-through-email).
 You can modify the default values such as expiration date and time, and allow downloading the original assets and its renditions.
 You can send email to multiple users by adding their email addresses.
-To do this, you must [configure shared asset link for email](#share-assets-link-through-email).

 ![Link Sharing dialog](assets/share-link.png)